bicCluster/learning-cluster/README.md

 * You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine,
 * But if everything goes smoothly, you only have to manully install `ambari-server` on `losalamos`, and everything else can be doen through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.
 * While installing `ambari-server` on `losamalos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
+* Remember to use `sudo source /etc/profile` after you modify the environment variables.
+After that, you should be able to check the version of your java by using `java -version`.
 * Your java directory should be under `/usr/jdk64/`.
 Carefully set it to your configuration file.
 * While going through the Ambari Install Wizard, there are several parts you should watch out:
-	- Make sure password-less ssh is correctly set up, which will let you ssh from any one of the four machines to other three without typing in password manually.
+	- Make sure password-less SSH is correctly set up, which will let you SSH from any one of the four machines to other three without typing in password manually.
 Otherwise if may gave you failure when registering three inner machines.
 	- When choosing services to install, only choose those are required.
 One safe way to do this is to first install only `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 And go back to install other required services after confirming your hadoop can run correctly by runing a MapReduce task.
 	- When assinging master, go through the `Grading Criteria` in `Requirements` section carefully.
 	- When install extra service, you should not omit the warning.
 You need to handle it one by one.